shiroyasha/blog-source/source/posts/2018-11-18-one-year-since-i-started-working-remotely.html.md

 relaxing activity like walking, sleeping in had only negative effects on my life.

 Putting on nice clothes in the morning is also optional.
 Until you start a video call you can spend your day in your pyjamas.
-Turns out, this is also a bed pattern to follow.
+Turns out, this is also a bad pattern to follow.
 Without putting on formal clothes, I had much less focus during the day.
-It also encouraged me to go into a hermit mode and not leave my apartment for the whole day.
-Its hard to convince yourself to change and go out when you've spent the whole day in your sweatpants.
+It also encouraged me to go into hermit mode, and not leave my apartment for the whole day.
+It is hard to convince yourself to change clothes and go out when you've spent the whole day in your sweatpants.

-When you catch a cold, or don't feel the best, remote work offers you the ability to sleep in a bit more and to spend your days in pyjamas, sipping tea and trying to get better.
+When you catch a cold, or don't feel the best, remote work offers you the ability to sleep in a bit more, and to spend your days in pyjamas sipping tea trying to get better.
 However, doing this every day will only worsen your well being.

-With more free time, you have to take concious effort to invest that free time in something productive.
+With more free time, you have to take concious effort to invest that free time into something productive.
 Always put on your pants in the morning, and never forget to get out of your apartment.

 ## The line between work and life

 You have more flexibility.
 You can wash your clothes during the day.
-You can order books to your home during work hours.
+You can order books to your home address during work hours.
 You can cook your own meals during the day.
 However, you can also try to fix bugs in 8pm, then watch a movie, and then continue the upload process before you go to sleep.

 Remote work blurs the line between life and work.
 You need to take precautions and make sure to not follow your instincts.
-Its hard to stop developing when you are on the blink of completing it all.
-When tracing the root cause of a bug, you can easily waste an extra 3 hours in the evening.
+It's hard to stop coding when you are on the blink of completing the feature.
+When tracing the root cause of a bug you can easily waste an extra 3 hours in the evening.

 This is not in the best interest of you personally, nor your company.
 Overworked